Retail Priorities: Getting Through the Transformation Zone

 These are all considerations in the fast-moving world of retail and force evolution and new rules of engagement.
 In our experience, this evolution in roles brings up large change leadership needs and a new approach to leading in retail.
 So now, not only do you have to consider a new software solution or new business process, you must consider the change impact and how your organization will navigate.

-Oracle Retail, as with most solution providers today, is touting their strategy and emphasis on moving solutions and customers to the cloud.
+Oracle Retail, as with most solution providers today, is touting its strategy and emphasis on moving solutions and customers to the cloud.
 This has numerous advantages for retailers, and cloud solution adoption is increasing from just analytical and planning solutions to full core solutions.
 However, it’s worth ensuring your team understands and is prepared for the differences.

 Configure vs. customize moves from a philosophy to a hard rule, with the clear advantage being that you are assured of remaining on an upgrade path.